Logo Anja Jepsen Photography

 • Observe attentively: Position something interesting outside the picture frame: a colorful mobile, a family pet or a fluttering curtain.
 Take a photo of your baby looking intently in this direction.
 The growing attention span and the ability to focus on something are fascinating at this age and create expressive portraits.

-• The “peek-a-boo” reaction: At 6 months, babies love to play hide and seek!
-Let mom or dad play “peek-a-boo” behind the camera – the joyful reactions, enthusiastic squeals and hearty laughter are worth their weight in gold.
+• The “peek-a-boo” reaction: At 6 months, babies love to play hide-and-seek!
+Let mom or dad play peek-a-boo behind the camera.
+The joyful reactions, enthusiastic squeals and hearty laughter are worth their weight in gold.
 Have the camera ready, because these moments are explosive with joy!

 • Playing with hands and feet: At 6 months, babies are fascinated by their feet.
 When sitting, they can now grasp their little feet, bring them to their mouth or “play” with them.
 This self-discovery is adorable and very photogenic.
 Photograph these moments from different angles, from above, from the side, very close up.
 Your baby’s flexibility and curiosity are shown to their best advantage.